-Health-Prior to final admission and following a medical examination by a qualified medical practitioner, a student shall submit to the Student Health Service of the university a health report which is acceptable to the staff of the Student Health Service indicating the student is in good physical and mental health, has no communicable disease, and has no defects or deficiencies which would hinder satisfactory progress in his curriculum.
+Health-Each graduate student in a degree program shall submit to the Student Health Service of the university a health report which is acceptable to the staff of the Student Health Service indicating the student is in good physical and mental health, has no communicable disease, and has no defects or deficiencies which would hinder satisfactory progress in his curriculum.

-Photograph-Each student is required to furnish two photographs, application size of 2 by 3 inches, for the official files of the university.
+Photographs-Each student is required to furnish two photographs for the official files of the university.
 These photographs are for identification purposes only and not a criterion for admission.